-A “wet” burrito is a style of burrito that has been smothered in red or green salsa and a layer of melted cheese.
+A “wet” burrito is a style of burrito that has been smothered in queso or spicy chipotle sauce.
 It is not the kind you eat by hand, but instead requires a knife and fork.
 Some say the style originated in Michigan, others say Texas.
 In fact, it is both.
 This type of burrito was popularized because of the mid 20th-century migration of Mexican workers from Texas up through the Midwest, including Detroit and Chicago.

 At Tijuana Flats, we like to give you plenty of options to create your own burrito masterpiece.
 If you like it wet, smother your burrito or chimichanga – a fried burrito – with queso or spicy chipotle sauce.

 What sides go best with Burritos?